plaans/tyr-ipc-domains/README.md

-# PDDL Benchmark Instances
+# PDDL and HDDL Benchmark Instances

-> PDDL instances covering the International Planning Competitions
+> PDDL and HDDL instances covering the International Planning Competitions

 ## Overview

-This repository contains PDDL benchmark instances in a **consistent structure.**
+This repository contains PDDL and HDDL benchmark instances in a **consistent structure.**

 Currently, this repository covers the benchmark instances of the **International Planning Competitions** (IPC).